readmeio/oas-normalize/README.md

 > **Note**
 >
-> This method does not support Postman collections.
+> Because Postman collections don't support `$ref` pointers, this method will automatically upconvert a Postman collection to OpenAPI if supplied one.

 Bundle up the given API definition, resolving any external `$ref` pointers in the process.